jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Backpage

 Are you happy?
 On the surface, Westerners have flashy products, full employment, and stable politics.
-On the inside, our middle-class deals with stagnate wages, crushing debts, drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, climate change.
-We have the freedom to vote Left-wing or Right-wing, moderate or extreme, and we've tried them all, but none have helped make all of Main Street happy with their society.
+On the inside, our middle-class deals with stagnate wages, crushing debts, drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, illegal immigration, climate change.
+We have the freedom to vote Left-wing or Right-wing, moderate or extreme, and we've tried them all, but none have made Main Street--all of us--happy with our society.

-This book argues middle-class unhappiness is a sign of a severe problem.
-Our political ideologies were created in the Industrial Age, and since 1970 we've been in the Internet Age.
-Our ideologies are too outdated to solve our frustrating lifestyles and growing social unrest.
+Liking our lives isn't only for fairytale ending, it's a sign of a healthy society; we should be happy.
+This book argues what's standing in our is our political ideologies.
+They were created in the Industrial Age, and since 1970 we've been in the Internet Age.
+Our ideologies are so outdated, they're actually causing our frustrating lifestyles and growing social unrest.
 We need a new philosophy; one built to harness the remarkable potential of computers and the internet.

 Here it is.
 Its big lesson is this.
-The middle-class needs to step up and use digital technology to solve our own problems.
-If we don't, we'll keep suffering the pains of a degenerating civilization running on old—ideological—fumes.
+The middle-class needs to step up and use modern websites, apps, and electronics to solve our own problems.
+If we don't, we'll keep suffering the unhappiness of a civilization running on old—ideological—fumes.

 # Table of Contents